kerneltlv/kernel-hacking/README.md

 * `khack kernel make` will build the kernel in `~\linux-source`.
 * `khack kernel install` will install the built kernel so that it will run when the VM is restarted.
-* `khack kernel running?` will report if the latest compiled kernel is actually running.
+* `khack kernel running` will report if the latest compiled kernel is actually running.

 Experiment and have fun,